AAGaming00/Material-You-Apps/README.md

 A counter app with really beautiful material you designs and animations!

 ### ⭐ [FOSS] [Droid-ify](https://github.com/Iamlooker/Droid-ify)
 F-droid but with a material you design.
-MATERIAL YOU HAS TO BE ENABLED IN THE SETTINGS
+MATERIAL YOU HAS TO BE ENABLED IN THE SETTINGS!

 ### ⭐ [Weatherian](https://play.google.com/store/apps/details?id=com.weatherian)